jorge-uk/nestjs-prisma-tutorial/README.md

 Using this pattern makes it possible to change a request/response without altering their core code.
 It also improves code modularity and maintainability.

-You can find more benefits of using Design Patterns in the [5 Reasons to finally learn Design Patterns](https://www.oreilly.com/content/5-reasons-to-finally-learn-design-patterns/) website.
+You can find more benefits of using Design Patterns on the [5 Reasons to finally learn Design Patterns](https://www.oreilly.com/content/5-reasons-to-finally-learn-design-patterns/) website.

 ## When to use it